drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 RAID-Z can use single, double, or triple parity, referred to as raidz1, raidz2, and raidz3, respectively.

-dRAID is a form of RAID-Z meant for very large arrays of devices, beyond what I'll ever use at home.
+dRAID is an evolution of RAID-Z meant for very large arrays of devices, beyond what I'll ever use at home.

-Out of all of these, only mirrors and RAID-Z fit my use-case.
+Out of all of these, mirrors and RAID-Z fit my use-case.
-The rest of the assessment will focus on these two.

 ### Redundancy